ULTIMATE GUIDE TO VIRTUAL QUEUES

 Why Is Everyone Talking About Virtual Queues Right Now?

-This means virtual queues are no longer a niche trick for Marvel fans—they’re becoming the new normal for some of the most beloved character experiences in the park.
-For many, this is a welcome change: no more physically standing in long lines means more time soaking up the magic elsewhere.
-But for others, it feels a little like Disney is putting their meet-and-greets behind a digital velvet rope — especially since you can only book each character once per day.
+This means virtual queues are no longer a niche trick for Marvel fans they’re becoming the new normal for popular character locations.
+For many guests, this is a welcome change: no more physically standing in long lines means more time soaking up the magic elsewhere.
+But for others, it can feel a little like Disney is putting meet-and-greets behind a digital velvet rope—especially since you can only join each character’s virtual queue once per day, and you can only make a second booking after you’ve visited the location.

 It’s a bit of a mixed bag, really.
 On one hand, you get the freedom to explore the park without queuing stress.
 On the other, there’s that nagging feeling you might miss out if you’re not quick enough on the app—or that you’re limited in how many characters you can see in a day.
-And with princesses joining soon, we know that’s going to be a big talking point!
+And with princesses and Olaf now in the system, we know that’s going to be a big talking point.

 Which Disneyland Paris Character Meet and Greets Use Virtual Queues?